Skip to content

 If you have had FUT surgery and are left with a scar at the back, you can undergo FUE surgery to repair your scar and conceal it better

-Which hair transplant is best for me?
+Which hair transplant technique is best for me?

-We offer a free consultation so you can meet us in person and ask any questions you may have.
+We offer a consultation so you can meet us in person and ask any questions you may have.
 We’ll evaluate your hair follicles to determine how many grafts you will need for the procedure, and discuss what the best technique is for you.

 Take peace of mind from the expert level of care provided by The Treatment Rooms London’s experienced hair transplant surgeons.
 At our hair transplant clinic, situated in the heart of London, you’ll benefit from the most advanced treatments available; performed using state-of-the-art technology.
 Feel at ease in a welcoming environment with staff dedicated to providing a personalised care experience and going the extra mile.
 Are you ready for your FUE or FUT hair transplant consultation?
 Call the experts at The Treatment Rooms London on 020 8706 0076 or use our contact form.

-Book A Consultation
+Book a Consultation

-Make an enquiry online using this form and one of our team will be in touch.
-By using this form you agree with the storage and handling of your data by our team.
+By using this form you agree with the storage and handling of your data as per our privacy policy.